montilab/yQTLpipeline/README.md

 ### 3\.1 Mandatory inputs
 - `params.outdir`  Directory to save the results.
 - `params.pipeline_engine`  When individual relatedness is present and a genetic relationship matrix (GRM) is needed, use "genesis" or "g" to run GENESIS.
 Linear mixed-effect models will be used.
 When individual relatedness is not present and all samples are independent, use "matrixeqtl" or "m" to run MatrixeQTL.
 All processes will start with either "G_" or "M_" indicating which engine has been selected.
-- `params.model_type`  When using MatrixeQTL, specify as one of the following: "linear" to run an additive linear model, "category" to treat genotype as categories and apply an ANOVA test, or "interaction" to test the interaction between SNP and the covariate specified in `params.interaction_cvrt`.
-Note that this covariate can only be continuous (numeric) variable.
+- `params.model_type`  Mandatory when running MatrixeQTL.
+Specify as one of the following: "linear" to run an additive linear model, "category" to treat genotype as categories and apply an ANOVA test, or "interaction" to test the interaction between SNP and the covariate specified in `params.interaction_cvrt`.
+When running MatrixeQTL with model_type = "interaction", specify a covariate to test its interaction with the SNPs.
 - `params.genodat_format`  Either "vcf" or "gds".
 - `params.vcf_list` and `params.gds_list`  The path to the CSV file that points to the location of the VCF or GDS files, which contains two columns without header.
 The first column is the user-defined names for each of the genotype files, and the second column is the file paths.
 When the inputs are VCF files, must also setup `params.gds_list = "${params.outdir}/1_data/gds_list.csv"`.
 - `params.genotype_or_dosage`  Use "genotype" or "GT" to use the "GT" entry in the VCF or GDS files.
 Alternatively, use "dosage" or "DS" to use the "DS" entry.